 This post may contain affiliate links, please see the privacy policy for details.

-Elbow macaroni combines with fresh vegetables as well as a tangy dressing which is both creamy and tangy.
-This easy salad is colourful and definitely brings a tropical touch of aloha to your dinner plate!
+Macaroni combines with fresh vegetables as well as a tangy dressing which is both creamy and tangy.
+It definitely brings a tropical touch of aloha to your dinner plate!

-A bowl of Hawaiian style macaroni salad with carrots and onion on a table.
+A bowl of Hawaiian macaroni salad with green onions and shredded carrots, surrounded by pineapple slices, parsley, and cutlery on a wooden table.

 Simple to prepare: Making a great Hawaiian mac salad is simply a question of cooking the pasta (or maybe you have leftover cooked pasta in which case it’s even simpler!) and mixing in the remaining ingredients.